New Zealand becomes one of the first countries to legalize paid leave for miscarriages

 “You were expected to treat it like it was not even a cold.
 There was no provision for that major life event,” said Vicki Culling, a Wellington-based educator who works with families coping with the loss of a baby.

-She said the legislation is “fantastic,” but she is calling for even better support for bereaved parents, who often show up in a hospital emergency department, where they typically get a medical response to their loss: “At least you know you can get pregnant.”
+She said the legislation is “fantastic,” but she is calling for even better support for bereaved parents, who often show up in a hospital emergency department, where they typically get a medical response to their loss along the lines of: “At least you know you can get pregnant.”

-Other countries have thinner policies in place for miscarriages and stillbirths.
+Other countries have less-generous policies in place for miscarriages and stillborn births.
 In Australia, women can take unpaid leave if they lose a baby after at least 12 weeks of pregnancy.
-In Britain, women are entitled to paid leave if they have a miscarriage after 24 weeks.
-The United States has no laws addressing miscarriages or stillborns and the workplace.
+In Britain, women are entitled to paid leave if they have a miscarriage or stillborn birth after 24 weeks.
+The United States has no laws addressing miscarriages or stillborn births and the workplace.

 In other parts of the world, miscarriages can put women in jail.
 More than a dozen women are in prison in El Salvador, charged with aggravated homicide under the country’s total ban on abortion, after suffering what they say were obstetric emergencies.
-Similar cases have permeated Mexico, Argentina and the United States.
+Similar cases have permeated in Mexico, Argentina and the United States.

 According to the Mayo Clinic, up to one in five pregnancies can end in a miscarriage.
-Many women, however, feel ashamed and isolated when it happens to them, unable to share the statistically common experience with their peers or loved ones.
+Many women, however, can feel ashamed and isolated when it happens to them, unable to share the statistically common experience with their peers or loved ones.

 “I hope that this bill will go some way in allowing women to feel more comfortable about talking about miscarriage and that they feel comfortable reaching out for support and for help in what is a huge physical and emotional loss,” Andersen said.